Job Creation and Workforce Development

 - Participate in activities developed by GTE aimed at strengthening business skills

-Meet several of GTE's Key Partners:
+Meet some of GTE's Key Partners:

 “We were a really small company when I came aboard to manage it eleven years ago.
 Working in the hydrocarbon industry has helped us grow and learn, and GTE’s Key Partners program is excellent in this regard.
 We’ve had to work hard to meet GTE’s high standards for safety and integrity.”ELSA COLMENARES RUEDA, General Manager, Contrasanal, a cooperative that provides ground transportation services to GTE’s Middle Magdalena Valley operations